Iowa State vs. Texas NCAA Football Odds, Plays and Insights | November 6, 2021

 - Texas' games this year have gone over the total in four out of eight opportunities (50%).

-- When Texas piles up over 291 yards, the team is 4-3 against the spread and 4-3 overall.
+- In games that Texas piles up more than 291.0 yards, the team is 4-3 against the spread and 4-3 overall.

-- This season the Longhorns have turned the ball over 10 times, one more than the Cyclones' takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.